k4ustu3h/forkicons/.github/CONTRIBUTING.md

 Here are a few contribution tips:

--   [The `app` module](https://github.com/LawnchairLauncher/lawnicons/tree/develop/app) contains most of Lawnicons' core code, while [the `svg-processor` module](https://github.com/LawnchairLauncher/lawnicons/tree/develop/svg-processor) contains the code that converts the SVGs inside the `svgs` folder into Android Drawables.
+-   [The `app` module](https://github.com/k4ustu3h/forkicons/tree/main/app) contains most of Forkicons' core code, while [the `svg-processor` module](https://github.com/k4ustu3h/forkicons/tree/main/svg-processor) contains the code that converts the SVGs inside the `svgs` folder into Android Drawables.
 Generally, the `app` module is where you should make most of your contributions.

 -   You can use either Java or, preferably, Kotlin.

 -   Make sure your code is logical and well formatted.
 If using Kotlin, see ["Coding conventions"](https://kotlinlang.org/docs/coding-conventions.html) in the Kotlin documentation.

--   Set `develop` as the base branch for pull requests.
+-   Set `main` as the base branch for pull requests.

--   Significant changes to the UI should be discussed on our [Lawnchair's Telegram group chat](https://t.me/lawnchairci).
-Generally, we want to keep things clean and simple.